-Where to find the Decision Tree Diagram Ribbon: Design > Diagram > Add >Strategic Modeling > Decision TreeBrowser window Toolbar : NewDiagram icon > Strategic Modeling >Decision TreeBrowser window context menu AddDiagram > Strategic Modeling > Usage of the Decision Tree Diagram Decision Tree Decision Trees can be used to help in decision making processes, particularly when the decision involves a complex set of conditions that have different likelihoods of occurrence.
+Where to find the Decision Tree Diagram Ribbon: Design > Diagram > Add Diagram > Strategic Modeling > Decision Tree Browser window Toolbar : New Diagram icon > Strategic Modeling > Decision Tree Browser window context menu Add Diagram > Strategic Modeling > Decision Tree Usage of the Decision Tree Diagram Decision Trees can be used to help in decision making processes, particularly when the decision involves a complex set of conditions that have different likelihoods of occurrence.
 They can be used for strategic or operational decision analysis and can help to formalize the basis of decision making particularly when it is imperative that actions that are taken are based on formal analysis or have expensive consequences.
-A Decision Tree can be used to present a graphical picture of a Decision Table for stakeholders who are more comfortable viewing diagrams rather than tables and documents.
-Options for the Decision Tree Decision Trees can be drawn with varying levels of formality from simple trees with a series of decisions resulting

-Diagram in outcomes to more formal trees that involve uncertainty with probability values assigned or formulaic expressions with input parameters.
+A Decision Tree can be used to present a graphical picture of a Decision Table for stakeholders who are more comfortable viewing diagrams rather than tables and documents. - Decision Trees can be drawn with trees with a series of decisions resulting in outcomes to more formal trees that involve uncertainty with probability values assigned or formulaic expressions with input parameters.
 The 'Decision Tree' toolbox page contains a range of elements that can be used, and two Patterns that can be used to create a diagram giving the analyst a starting point.